pingcap/docs-tidb-operator/en/get-started.md

 This section shows how to deploy a Kubernetes cluster using [kind](https://kind.sigs.k8s.io/).

 kind is a popular tool for running local Kubernetes clusters using Docker containers as cluster nodes.
-See [Docker Hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.
+For available tags, see [Docker Hub](https://hub.docker.com/r/kindest/node/tags).
 The latest version of kind is used by default.

 > **Warning:**
 >